 In 2009 Tobias established ‘Conurbation 2050’ a forum to debate ideas, concepts and models by bringing together business people, entrepreneurs, artists, academics and councillors from across Bournemouth, Poole, and Christchurch.
 The group has no formal responsibility and no official remit other than a genuine passion to see our corner of Dorset and the wider conurbation prosper in the long term.

 Tobias is married to Hannah and they have two young sons, Alexander and Oscar.
 Their constituency home is in Strouden.
 Tobias is a governor at Queen's Park Infant School in Bournemouth and has also been a borough councillor.
-He is a patron of a number of local charities, including Caring Canines and Boscombe’s Crumbs Café.
+He is a patron of a number of local charities, including Caring Canines, Samaritans, and Boscombe’s Crumbs Café.

 Outside of politics Tobias is a keen sportsman and a private pilot, and is an active Army Reservist.
 He also enjoys the theatre, military history, and is an Eagle Scout.

 Leveraging UK Carrier Capability, RUSI – September 2013

 Improving Efficiency, Interoperability and Resilience of our Blue Light Services, Henry Jackson Society – June 2013

 A Transatlantic Conversation on the Future of Afghanistan, Atlantic Council – April2013 http://www.atlanticcouncil.org/events/past-events/proposals-for-stabilizing-afghanistan

 Upgrading UK influence in the European Union: A strategy to improve upstream scrutiny of EU legislation, Open Europe – November 2012 http://archive.openeurope.org.uk/Content/Documents/Pdfs/upgradingukinfluence.pdf